Payment flows of the raw material sector

 Participating companies and sector coverage

-All payment reports submitted by companies pursuant to §§ 341 q et seq.
-HGB are publicly available and can be inspected in the company register.1 While drawing up the first D-EITI report, the MSG, at the suggestion of the civil society, made a list of the companies identified that did not participate in the reporting for the first report of the D-EITI or in the reporting for the supplementary report.
-In view of the public availability of the payment reports and the legal objections that the government has raised against naming these companies, the MSG has refrained from naming the non-participating companies for this 6th D-EITI report, as it did for the previous D-EITI reports.
-The legal concerns which, from the government’s point of view, oppose the naming of the companies are set out as follows:
+In preparing the first D-EITI report, the MSG discussed naming the identified companies that did not participate in the reporting for the first D-EITI report or for the supplementary report, on the initiative of civil society.
+In view of the public visibility of the payment reports and the legal concerns raised by the government side against naming these companies, the MSG has refrained from naming the non-participating companies also for the present D-EITI reporting, in line with the previous D-EITI reporting.
+The legal concerns raised by the government against naming the companies are set out below:

 Unternehmen Sektor